vegas-viz/Vegas/README.md

 ## Rendering

-Vegas provides a number of options for rendering plots out to.
+Vegas provides several options for rendering plots.
 The primary focus is using Vegas within interactive notebook environments, such as Jupyter and Zeppelin.

 ### Notebooks

 #### Jupyter - Scala

-If you're using [jupyter-scala](https://github.com/alexarchambault/jupyter-scala), then you must incldue the following in your notebook before using Vegas.
+If you're using [jupyter-scala](https://github.com/alexarchambault/jupyter-scala), then you must include the following in your notebook before using Vegas.

 ```scala
 import $ivy.`org.vegas-viz::vegas:{vegas-version}`